-CASES’ Pathways to Education Achievement and Knowledge (PEAK) Centers, located in the South Bronx and Bedford-Stuyvesant, provide youth who are on probation following involvement in Family Court with a safe, secure after-school environment promoting education, employability, life skills, positive self-expression, and improved family relationships along with the completion of probation requirements and avoidance of recidivism.
+CASES’ Pathways to Education Achievement and Knowledge (PEAK) Centers, located in the South Bronx and Downtown Brooklyn, provide youth who are on probation following involvement in Family Court with a safe, secure after-school environment promoting education, employability, life skills, positive self-expression, and improved family relationships along with the completion of probation requirements and avoidance of recidivism.
 PEAK seeks to use a young person’s early involvement in the justice system as an opportunity for an intervention that prevents further delinquency while promoting positive, sustainable youth development.
 Research has demonstrated that the most effective juvenile justice interventions help young people build positive relationships and develop constructive behaviors.
 Accordingly, PEAK provides young people a daily menu of activities that includes:

 - Education support